dsfellows/dsfellows/syllabus.md

 + How to clean data using Openrefine
 + Project brainstorm

 ## Spring semester

-Week 7: Metadata, continued
+Week 7: Historical markers, text analysis, project work
-+ Omeka exhibits from Monument Lab data?
-What does it mean to work with metadata on monuments that don’t exist (yet)?
++ Analyze data on Philadelphia historical markers using Stanford NER
++ How do these compare to ML data set?
+To more traditional monuments in Philly?
++ What do we want our project to look like?
+What skills, tools, data will we need to get there?

-Week 8: Text analysis
+Week 8: Text analysis continued
-+ Work with texts about Philadelphia (emphasis on Monument Lab research sites?)
++ Analyze a corpus of texts about Philadelphia using Voyant and Openrefine
-+ Some combination of Voyant, Stanford NER, topic modeling
-+ Proposing monuments based on results of text analysis
++ Across these texts, how are people talking about the city?
+Relationship to Monument Lab, actually-existing monuments, our project work?

 Week 9: Mapping
 + Tools for mapping monument locations
 + What can we do with locations that can’t be mapped?

 Week 10: Design
 + Photoshop; others?

 Week 11: 3D printing
 + A workshop on 3D printing monuments

 Week 12: Disability and access
 + What makes a website or project accessible, and for whom?
 + Alt-text for Monument Lab images
 + Accessible data gathering protocols?

 Week 13: Scholarly project management
 + Methods for project management
 + Labor and collaboration

 Week 14: Copyright
 + Crash course on the history and legal issues involved in copyright